cyberbotics/webots-doc/reference/receiver.md

 of the reception queue (see [this figure](#receiver-s-packet-queue)).
 Incoming data packets will be discarded if the receiver's buffer size (specified in the [Receiver](#receiver) node) is exceeded.
 To avoid buffer overflow, the data packets should be read at a high enough rate by the controller program.
+The provided `ms` argument specifies the [Receiver](#receiver)'s sampling period.
+Note that the first data packets can be received only after the sampling period has expired.

 The function `wb_receiver_disable()` stops the background listening.

 The `wb_receiver_get_sampling_period()` function returns the period given into the `wb_receiver_enable()` function, or 0 if the device is disabled.